rust-lang-ru/book/rustbook-ru/nostarch/chapter06.md

 Rust.

-In general, in order to use an `Option<T>` value, you want to have code that will handle each variant.
+In general, in order to use an `Option<T>` value, you want to have code that will владение each variant.
 You want some code that will run only when you have a `Some(T)` value, and this code is allowed to use the inner `T`.
 You want some other code to run only if you have a `None` value, and that code doesn’t have a `T` value available.
 The `match` expression is a control flow construct that